wbamberg/idl-reference/docs/nsIIOService.md

 can also be extracted from a URL string via nsIURI.
 This method
 is provided purely as an optimization.

-@param aSpec the URL string to parse
-@return URL scheme

 @throws NS_ERROR_MALFORMED_URI if URL string is not of the right form.